An open API service indexing awesome lists of open source software.

 * Local, remote and dynamic (SOCKS5) port forwarding

-* Compatible with SSH config and `ssh-agent`
+* Works with SSH config and `ssh-agent`

 * Supports Unix sockets

-* Automatic reconnection and keep-alives
+* Automatic re-connection and keep-alives

-* Human-friendly configuration via TOML
+* Human-friendly TOML configuration

 ## Usage